philbowles/h4plugins/docs/eq.md

 ```

 This plugin is a "singleton" - there may be only one single instance of it in the app.
-It may be instantiated as any name the user chooses, prefix all API calls below with `myChosenName.`
+It may be instantiated as any name the user chooses, prefix all API calls below with than name.

 # Dependencies